• Skip to primary navigation

 February 13, 2026 by Rod Lawton

-Nik Collection Analog Efex Filters
+Nik Collection Analog Efex camera effects

 Analog Efex is one of the creative plug-ins in the DxO Nik Collection and it’s a bit of an outlier because, first of all, it was developed by Google and not Nik Software (it appeared during Google’s ownership of the Nik Collection) and secondly, because it can produce the most amazing results from filters which individually don’t seem to amount to very much.
 I’ll explain.